jadu/composer-installer/README.md

 Actions
 -------
- - copy/symlink into other places
+ - copy into other places
  - write .gitignore for anything we add
  - run scripts to do custom things
  - copy migration scripts into upgrades/migrations

  - ensures x permissions -> write to config/permission/custom
  - add to build.xml